WPBeginner

 It is important to keep in mind that you don’t really need to access the database file itself.
 You can use other tools like phpMyAdmin to manage your database.

-What is phpMyAdmin?
+What Is phpMyAdmin?

-PhpMyAdmin is a web-based software that allows you to manage MySQL databases using your web browser.
-It offers an easy to use interface that allows you to run MySQL commands and database operations.
+phpMyAdmin is a web-based software that allows you to manage MySQL databases using your web browser.
+It offers an easy-to-use interface that allows you to run MySQL commands and database operations.

 You can also use it to browse and edit database tables, rows, and fields.
 It also allows you to import, export, or delete all data inside a database.

-How to Access PhpMyAdmin?
+How to Access phpMyAdmin

 PhpMyAdmin comes pre-installed with all top WordPress hosting companies.
 You can find it under the Databases section of your hosting account’s cPanel dashboard.
-Below is an example screenshot from Bluehost control panel:
+Below is an example screenshot from the Bluehost control panel:

-Clicking on it will open the phpMyAdmin interface where you can select your WordPress database from the left column.
-After, that phpMyAdmin will display all tables in your WordPress database.
+Clicking on it will open the phpMyAdmin interface, where you can select your WordPress database from the left column.
+After that, phpMyAdmin will display all tables in your WordPress database.

 PhpMyAdmin dashboard